ernypoo92/README-generator/README.md

   ## Preview

   ## GitHub
-  undefined
+  ernypoo92

   ## E-mail
-  undefined
+  ernypoo92@gmail.com

   ## Questions:
-  If you have any questions about the repo, open an issue or contact at undefined/undefined
+  If you have any questions about the repo, open an issue or contact at ernypoo92/ernypoo92@gmail.com